Mangul-Lab-USC/enhancing_reproducibility/README.md

 ## Manuscript description

 <!-- usage note: edit this section. -->
-This repository is a dynamic version of the paper "Recommendations to Enhance Rigor and Reproducibility in Biomedical" with an extended list of references.
+This repository is a dynamic version of the paper "Recommendations to enhance rigor and reproducibility in biomedical research" with an extended list of references.

 ## Manubot